✦ A decade of Canvas craft, now driven by AI — describe it, watch it build live.Start building

 What Is Bootstrap 5 Carousel?

-The Bootstrap 5 Carousel is a slideshow component built on CSS transitions and the Bootstrap JavaScript plugin system that cycles through a series of content panels — images, text, or arbitrary HTML — within a single container element.
-It replaced jQuery-dependent markup from Bootstrap 3/4 with a vanilla JavaScript implementation using the Carousel class exposed via the `bootstrap.Carousel` API.
-The component is driven by `data-bs-*` attributes and supports touch-swipe on mobile, keyboard navigation, and programmatic control through a documented instance API.
+The Bootstrap 5 Carousel is a slideshow component built on CSS transitions and the Bootstrap JavaScript plugin system, enabling cyclic display of images, text, or mixed content within a single responsive container.
+It replaced jQuery-dependent implementations from Bootstrap 3/4 with a vanilla JavaScript engine using the Intersection Observer API and custom data attributes for configuration.
+The component supports touch/swipe gestures natively, keyboard navigation via arrow keys, and ARIA live region announcements for screen reader compatibility.

 What Is Bootstrap 5 Carousel?

-The Bootstrap 5 Carousel is a slideshow component built on CSS transitions and the Bootstrap JavaScript plugin system that cycles through a series of content panels — images, text, or arbitrary HTML — within a single container element.
-It replaced jQuery-dependent markup from Bootstrap 3/4 with a vanilla JavaScript implementation using the Carousel class exposed via the `bootstrap.Carousel` API.
-The component is driven by `data-bs-*` attributes and supports touch-swipe on mobile, keyboard navigation, and programmatic control through a documented instance API.
+The Bootstrap 5 Carousel is a slideshow component built on CSS transitions and the Bootstrap JavaScript plugin system, enabling cyclic display of images, text, or mixed content within a single responsive container.
+It replaced jQuery-dependent implementations from Bootstrap 3/4 with a vanilla JavaScript engine using the Intersection Observer API and custom data attributes for configuration.
+The component supports touch/swipe gestures natively, keyboard navigation via arrow keys, and ARIA live region announcements for screen reader compatibility.

 How Bootstrap 5 Carousel Works